Atlanta Dinner Club

 Moved here for the grandkids, stayed for the trees.
 Will fix anything you bring him.

-Founders and freelancers, nurses and teachers, brand-new arrivals and people who've never left — the kind of table we're building.
-If you'd be interesting to sit next to, you belong here.
+Founders and freelancers, nurses and teachers, brand-new arrivals and lifelong locals: that's the kind of table we're building.
+If you'd be good company at dinner, there's a seat here for you.

 The first dinner